System dynamics: Application

-System dynamics has found application in a wide range of areas, for example population, agriculture, epidemiological, ecological and economic systems, which usually interact strongly with each other.
+System dynamics has found application across a wide range of thematic domains within socio-technical systems, which can be categorized into value chain-related domains, social factors, and user-machine interaction.
+Traditional examples include population, agriculture, epidemiological, ecological and economic systems, which usually interact strongly with each other.

 System dynamics have various "back of the envelope" management applications.
 They are a potent tool to: